YimingQiao/Blitzcrank/README.md

-# Blitzcrank - Fast Semantic Compression with Random Access for OLTP workloads
+# Blitzcrank: Fast Semantic Compression for In-memory Online Transaction Processing

-__Blitzcrank__, is a fast semantic compression algorithm, supporting random access.
-It provides better compression factors than Gzip and [Zstandard](https://github.com/facebook/zstd).
-It is backed by a new entropy encoding algorithm, called `Delayed Coding`, which has a faster decompression speed.
+This repository contains the code for the paper titled "Blitzcrank: Fast Semantic Compression for In-memory Online Transaction Processing," accepted by **VLDB'24**.

----
+**Blitzcrank** is a library for compressing row-store OLTP databases.
+It introduces a new entropy encoding algorithm called `Delayed Coding`, which achieves near-entropy compression factors while maintaining fast decompression speeds.

-## Clone Instruction
+## Clone Instructions

-To clone this project successfully, please install [git-lfs](https://git-lfs.com/).
+To clone this project successfully, ensure you have [git-lfs](https://git-lfs.com/) installed.
 We use it to manage large dataset files.
-The clone will take several minutes to finish, depending on your Internet.
+Depending on your internet connection, the clone process may take several minutes to finish.

 ## Project Structure

-The main project structure is shown below.
-Two versions of Blitzcrank are provided: `Delayed Coding` and `Arithmetic Coding`, you can switch between them by changing the top-level `CMakeLists.txt`.
+The main project structure is as follows.
+Two versions of Blitzcrank are provided: `Delayed Coding` and `Arithmetic Coding`.
+You can switch between them by modifying the top-level `CMakeLists.txt`.

 ```